liaswapna/ecommerce-store/README.md

 2. **deploy-backend** — triggers a Render redeploy (only if tests pass, only on push to main) (TODO)
 3. **deploy-frontend** — deploys to Vercel (only if tests pass, only on push to main) (TODO)

 Pull requests run tests but never deploy.
+Branch protection on `main` blocks merging until the `test` job passes.

 All secrets (database URLs, API keys) are stored in GitHub Secrets — never in code.